 If you’re looking for a UK lodge holiday that offers coastal exploration, countryside adventures and quaint English towns, look no further than Norfolk.
-Situated on the East of England, it’s been a popular tourist destination for years - and it’s easy to see why.
-Home to rivers, lakes and varied landscapes, there’s always something going on - which all ages will enjoy.
+Situated in the East of England, it’s been a popular tourist destination for years - and it’s easy to see why.
+Home to rivers, lakes and varied landscapes, there’s always something going on - that all ages will enjoy.

-Large group getaways, quiet romantic breaks and dog-friendly holidays - whatever you’re searching for, you’ll find it here.
-Our range of luxury lodges include lodges with hot tubs, log cabins with en-suites and pet friendly holiday cottages ideal for long and short breaks.
+Large group getaways, quiet romantic breaks and dog-friendly holidays - whatever you’re searching for, you’ll find it here in our Norfolk coast holiday lodges.
+Our range of luxury lodges include lodges with hot tubs, log cabins with en-suites and pet-friendly holiday cottages ideal for long and short breaks.
 Choose from self-catered accommodation with shared swimming pools and private hot tubs or discover a new way of everyday life with a lodge in Norfolk that’s a home away from home.

 Our team can also help advise on the best things to see and do, tailored to your budget and taste.
 Not just that, but we also have lots of deals and last-minute offers for you to take advantage of.
 So, if you’re looking for a holiday lodge for your Norfolk holiday, look no further.

 Tacolneston, near Wymondham

 From quiet rural locations to vibrant seaside resorts, these are the best towns in Norfolk for an unforgettable holiday.

 Walking, watersports, foraging and more - The Norfolk Broads and its rugged landscape will keep you busy, day and night.
 Dogs, children, and those big kids alike are sure to be impressed with the number of activities on offer.
 Plus, if you prefer to take it slow, there’s plenty of gastropubs and vast green spaces to sit back in.